DaneVinson/scarredworld/pages/city-of-coins.md

 [Scarred World](./scarred-world.md) > City of Coins

 Nexus a is port city with a population of approximately 200K.
 Commonly called the City of Coins its culture and politics are dominated by trade and commerce.
 Nexus is located between its two primary trading partners, the cities of `Spire` and `Karrgerra`.
 Its chief exports are the [Poof](./poof.md) created by the [Benevolent Benefactors (Feeders)](./feeders.md), wondrous items created by [Magnus Arcanus](./magnus-arcanus.md) and all manner of exceptional inert items created by the [Tradesman's Guild](./tradesmens-guild.md).
-Primary imports are [The Green]() and the elixirs of `Spire`, and `Steel Paste` and the weapons and arms of `Karrgerra`.
+Primary imports are [The Green]() and and other elixirs from `Spire`, and `Steel Paste`, weapons and arms from `Karrgerra`.

 [Map](../images/city-of-coins-map.png)